All Georgians aged 12 and older are now eligible to be vaccinated.

 CLICK HERE to use the CDC’s vaccine locator tool to find other vaccine providers in your area.

-Beginning 8/23/2021, individuals who are moderately or severely immunocompromised are able to receive an additional dose of the COVID-19 vaccination.
+Individuals who are moderately or severely immunocompromised are able to receive an additional dose of the Pfizer or Moderna COVID-19 vaccine.

 To receive the additional dose, individuals are required to either: